jack-pappas/fsharp-logic-examples/readme.md

 Once NuGet is installed and configured, you should be able to build the solution.

+See [Install NuGet](https://github.com/jack-pappas/fsharp-logic-examples/wiki/Install-NuGet) in the wiki pages for step by step instructions.

 ---

 ### When reading along with the book ###